 My mom and I would make cut-out sugar cookies for many different holidays when I was young.
 I was the decorator, she was the baker.
 Now I’m both, and I’ve created my own gluten-free sugar cookie recipe, that doesn’t require a long refrigeration of the dough, or many ingredients.

 I think you’ll love especially love the mango buttercream, which turns an otherwise one-note cookie into something irresistible.
+But you can of course use any buttercream frosting recipe you’d like.
 To infuse the frosting, you’ll puree the flesh of one ripe mango.
 I used a Haden mango, which has a tropical flavor and has fine fibers, which is great for pureeing.

 To ensure your mango is ripe, you can test it by giving it a little squeeze, at which point it should give lightly.
 It should also give off a slightly sweet smell near the stem.
 Each mango variety has a slightly different color with spots of green or red, so do not use color as a guide to determine ripeness.